Courts exist to give citizens a fair and trustworthy forum to have a grievance or infraction examined and resolved.

 Still, we know most people do not want to go to court.
 These days it has never been more convenient and our staff is motivated to help you through the process.

 Some proceedings will be held in person and others may be scheduled as remote appearances.
 Courts may also use the word virtual to indicate that you are not physically present in the courtroom.
-A remote hearing may be held via telephone or video.
+A remote/virtual hearing may be held via telephone or video.

 In Person Hearings